 LPW/Carpenter is a global manufacturer of metal additives, they are a leading company for the production of ultraclean metal powders.
 With an impressive range of metal powders and alloys developed specifically for metal 3D printing, a team of engineers with a wealth of Additive Manufacturing expertise and an active research and development team, Carpenter Additive is the natural choice of supplier for all your metal additive manufacturing materials and support across all industry sectors.

 Consistently high-quality powders for critical industries is our speciality, adding confidence that each component is built with integrity.
-Carpenter Additive has implemented ISO systems to control the processing and validation of all powders we provide, to ensure continued supply of high quality, powdered alloys.
-Main sectors are: Aerospace, consumer products, energy, medical devices, industrial and automotive.
+Carpenter Additive has implemented ISO systems to control the processing and validation of all powders we provide, to ensure a continued supply of high quality, powdered alloys.
+Main sectors are aerospace, consumer products, energy, medical devices, industrial and automotive.

 With the process equipment being installed on site it was key that BRS co-ordinated and worked with the OEM installing company each step of the way to completion.

 Due to the critical nature of the process, redundancy was paramount with equipment having proved to operate on standby UPS power supply without issue.
 Each cooling system(s) for the processes were split into a CHW water circuit and a separate DI water circuit, each had to deliver water at a constant +26°C